joshuasrichardson/AntHillSearch/README.md

 - <strong>Next Agent</strong> - <code>RIGHT</code>:
   <p>When users have selected a group of agents with "Wide Select,"
-  they can see information about the next agent in the list of agents by pushing the right arrow key.
-This action will also move the outer red circle from the current agent to the next agent so it always surrounds the agent whose information appears on the left side of the screen.</p>
+  they can see which site one of the agents is assigned to and where that agent is heading by looking at the dashed lines coming from it.
+  Using "Next" allows the user to see the next selected agent's site and target instead. the screen.</p>

 - <strong>Previous Agent</strong> - <code>LEFT</code>:
   <p>When users have selected a group of agents with "Wide Select,"
-  they can see information about the previous agent in the list of agents by pushing the left arrow key.
-This action will also move the outer red circle from the current agent to the previous agent so it always surrounds the agent whose information appears on the left side of the screen.</p>
+  they can see which site one of the agents is assigned to and where that agent is heading by looking at the dashed lines coming from it.
+  Using "Previous" allows the user to see the previous selected agent's site and target instead.</p>

 - <strong>Speed Up</strong> - <code>f</code>:
   <p>Users can cause the agents to move faster by pushing the
   <code>f</code> key.
-This is not the same as fast forwarding
+In live simulations, this is not the same
-  the simulation because the time still runs at the same speed.
-  It is just a way to make each agent move faster.</p>
+  as fast forwarding the simulation because the time still runs at the same speed.
+It is just a way to make each agent move faster.
+In recordings, it is like fast forwarding</p>

 - <strong>Slow Down</strong> - <code>s</code>:
   <p>Users can cause the agents to move slower by pushing the
   <code>s</code> key.
-This is not the same as slowing the whole
+In live simulations, this is not the same
-  simulation down because the time still runs at the same speed.
-  It is just a way to make each agent move slower.</p>
+  as slowing the whole simulation down because the time still runs at the same speed.
+It is just a way to make each agent move slower.
+In recordings, it is slowing the whole simulation down.</p>

 - <strong>Set Check Point</strong> - <code>W</code>:
   <p>Users can tell agents where to go on the way to their destination